-Smoked Prime Rib is the crown jewel of a lot of families’ holiday dinners.
+Smoked Prime Rib is the crown jewel of many families' holiday dinners.
 Make sure your Prime Rib is perfectly cooked and juicy every time with this foolproof method.

-Also Checkout my Weber Kettle Rotisserie Prime Rib Recipe Or Deep Fried Prime Rib
+Love prime rib and looking for another way to prepare it?
+Check out my Weber Kettle Rotisserie Prime Rib Recipe and Deep Fried Prime Rib recipe.

 Choosing a Prime Rib Roast

-Picking out a prime rib roast can be a little confusing but if you know what to look for you’ll be able to make an educated purchase and know you’re getting a great piece of meat.
+Picking out a prime rib roast can be a little confusing, but if you know what to look for, you can make an educated purchase and know you're getting a great piece of meat.

-Around the holiday’s Rib Roasts will start to pop up in the sale section of your local grocery store.
+Around the holiday, Rib Roasts will start to pop up in the sale section of your local grocery store.

 Once you have decided what grade of beef you want and where to buy it you will most likely see a large display loaded with Rib roasts of all different sizes.